romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 `toSql` is called internally when awaiting a query.

-It is caching result.
-Not mutating query methods are resetting the cache, but need to be careful with mutating methods which starts with `_` - they won't reset the cache, which may lead to unwanted result.
+It is caching the result.
+Not mutating query methods are resetting the cache, but need to be careful with mutating methods that start with `_` - they won't reset the cache, which may lead to unwanted results.

 `toSql` optionally accepts such parameters: